 THE ISSUE

-Medicare and Medicaid were never designed to work together.
+Medicare and Medicaid are two government programs that were never designed to work together.

 Many people find the U.S. healthcare system difficult to navigate.
 But it’s especially tough for people enrolled in both Medicare and Medicaid.

-Just imagine having two different insurance cards, contacting different insurers whenever questions come up, and reviewing one directory of physicians for Medicare coverage and another for Medicaid coverage.
+Just imagine the inefficiency and confusion of having two different insurance cards, contacting different insurers whenever questions come up, and reviewing one directory of physicians for Medicare coverage and another for Medicaid coverage.

 THE PEOPLE